leo-editor/leo-editor/leo/doc/demo.md

 p.b = 'some body text'
 ```

-This means that devs don't have to do anything "by hand" when creating a demo. *Demos are totally reproducible.*
+Presenters don't have to do anything by hand.

-And one more cool thing.
+**Demos can be fully automated**

 During development, it's fine to move from one slide to the next using demo-next (bound to `Ctrl-9` in the example top-level node).
-But just before creating our video or slide show, we can define **teardown_script**:
+But just before creating a video or slide show, devs can define this **teardown_script**:

 ```python
 def teardown_script(self):